erniebrodeur/pushover/README.md

 * 14:30
 * Aug 21

+##### Sounds

+Get the available list of sounds:

+		$ pushover --sound_list

+Play a specific sound with a message:

+		$ pushover --sound Magic
+		$ pushover --sound per

+* You only need to supply an unambiguous partial string.
+* It is not case sensitive.

 #### Saving

 You can also save and use stored information.
 The username/application are titles.
 They can be anything you want to reference them.